A place for ideas.

 2009

-In search of space to experiment, British artist Jason Koxvold bought a piece of wild forest in 2009, modeling the concept on a contemporary version of Lidartunet, Leif Koxvold’s mountain home in Norway, built in the 1950s.
+In search of space to experiment, Jason Koxvold bought a piece of wild forest in 2009, modeling the concept on a contemporary version of Lidartunet, Leif Koxvold’s mountain home in Norway, built in the 1950s.

 2012